hzwer/ICCV2019-LearningToPaint/README.md

 - [hzwer](https://github.com/hzwer)
 - [ak9250](https://github.com/ak9250)

+Also many thanks to [ctmakro](https://github.com/ctmakro/rl-painter) for inspiring this work.

 If you find this repository useful for your research, please cite the following paper:
 ```
 @article{huang2019learning,